RSpec

 then your tests may not work well with Captain.
 Captain identifies tests based on their test descriptions.
 Since tests with the one-liner syntax do not have explicit test description, RSpec automatically infers a test description for the test.
 Unfortunately, the inferred test description includes the values of variables, which can lead to the inferred test description being non-deterministic.
 For example, in the case above, the inferred description may be is expected to eq "2172925c-cb2e-4338-bbd5-7aca9127fdb4" where the UUID changes every time the test is run (because something.id changes every time the test is run).
 As a result, features like retries and quarantining will not work with this test.

-To resolve this issue, you can monkey-patch the generated description that RSpec uses to instead use the source code for the test.
+To resolve this issue, you can monkey-patch the generated description that RSpec uses to instead use an identifier based on the source code for the test.
 Install the method_source gem and then add the following at the end of your spec_helper.rb file after any RSpec.configure blocks.

 module RSpecGenerateDescriptionMonkeyPatch